christofmuc/JammerNetz/README.md

 ## Usage

 We provide installers for Windows and Mac client to download here in the release section.
-The server executable is also installed by the Windows installer for you to test it e.g. locally, but for real life application you'd need to run the server somewhere in the cloud.
+The Windows installer includes the server executable for local testing and offers the JammerNetz VST3 plug-in as a default-selected task.
+For real life application you'd need to run the server somewhere in the cloud.

 you will need some experience in compiling a C++ application and starting an AWS (or Azure or self-hosted or...) instance and deploying the Linux build of the server there to run it.
 Depending on the interest in this system, we might be able to provide more help.